N E W S

 Music Web International : “Music with an invitingly gruff and swirling strangeness that trumps and transcends its occasional avant-garde sounds.”

 Martin Georgiev is internationally awarded composer, conductor, percussionist and producer.
-His collaborations as composer and conductor feature leading orchestras and ensembles such as the Brussels Philharmonic, BBC Symphony Orchestra, London Mozart Players, Bulgarian National Radio Symphony Orchestra, Heidelberg Philharmonic Orchestra, Sofia National Philharmonic Orchestra, National Orchestra of Belgium, the Azalea Ensemble, the Manson Ensemble, the Cosmic Voices choir and Ensemble Musiques Nouvelles amongst many.
+His collaborations as composer and conductor feature leading orchestras and ensembles such as the Brussels Philharmonic, BBC Symphony Orchestra, London Mozart Players, Bulgarian National Radio Symphony Orchestra, Heidelberg Philharmonic Orchestra, Sofia National Philharmonic Orchestra, National Orchestra of Belgium, Azalea, Manson Ensemble, Cosmic Voices and Ensemble Musiques Nouvelles amongst many.

 He was educated at the Royal Academy of Music, London, UK; and the National Academy of Music 'Pancho Vladigerov', Sofia, Bulgaria; has a PhD (doctorate) in Composition from the University of London and Masters' degrees in both composition and conducting.
 Born in 1983 in the historic city of Varna, Bulgaria, he is based in London since 2005, being both Bulgarian and British national.